The Power of Seminars: An Underutilized Tool in Elder Law Marketing

-Seminars are, undoubtedly, the most powerful method of bringing in potential clients to any business…if done right.
+Seminars or workshops are, undoubtedly, the most powerful method of bringing in potential clients to any business…if done right.

 True, filling a room is important, after all, nobody can give a seminar to an empty room.

 But let’s say that you do fill the room.
 Then what?
 A full room does not guarantee more sign-ups at the end of the day.
 And that is precisely what the purpose is of any seminar: people signing up afterward and ultimately becoming a paying client.

 It is how you close your seminar that will make all the difference from getting zero leads to generating a multitude.

 Everyone who comes to your seminar came there with the intent.
 They intentionally signed up for your seminar.
 They intentionally put your seminar in their schedule so they would be able to attend.
 Every single person sitting in front of you in the room is there with intention.
 What, then, is their intention?